-|Daniel Zalkind||President||Daniel.Zalkind at Colorado.edu|
+|Daniel Zalkind||President, Director of Business Development||Daniel.Zalkind at Colorado.edu|

-|Simon Hafner||Vice President of Corporate Outreach Subcommittee||Simon.Hafner at Colorado.edu|
+|Simon Hafner||Director of Business Development||Simon.Hafner at Colorado.edu|

-|Meghan Pfeifer||Director of Visual Design||Meghan.Pfeifer at Colorado.edu|
+|Meghan Pfeifer||Director of Digital Brand and Marketing||Meghan.Pfeifer at Colorado.edu|

 Howdy!
 Welcome to the club!
 My goal is to educate as many students about energy in order to get them excited about entering the industry and working on sustainable energy projects.
 Additionally, I’d like to help students grow and build their networks through the club.
 For my day job, I am a 3rd year Ph.D. student in Electrical Engineering.
 I work on wind turbine control systems, researching methods to safely operate these very large machines for extended lifetimes.

 Before joining CU, I received my BS and MS degrees from Drexel University, where I studied communication and networking systems.
 My primary motivation for moving to Colorado was an opportunity to conduct research on control systems for wind turbines.
-Besides wind power I’m enthusiastic about Smart Grid applications, where grid components communicate and share information to improve efficiency, reliability and sustainability.
+Besides wind power, I’m enthusiastic about Smart Grid applications, where grid components communicate and share information to improve efficiency, reliability, and sustainability.